RETENTION AND RE-ACQUISITION OF PHILIPPINE CITIZENSHIP UNDER RA 9225 (DUAL CITIZENSHIP)

-NOTE: Only former natural-born Philippine citizens who lost their Philippine citizenship by reason of naturalization as citizens of a foreign country may apply for re-acquisition under Republic Act 9225, and only unmarried, minor children may be included as beneficiaries.
+NOTE: Only former natural-born Philippine citizens who lost their Philippine citizenship by reason of naturalization as citizens of a foreign country may apply for re-acquisition/retention under Republic Act 9225, and only unmarried, minor children may be included as beneficiaries.
 If the petitioner-applicant is registered as an alien with the Bureau of Immigration, he/she must include in his/her Petition a request for the cancellation of his/her ACR, and ICR or CRTV.

 - Four (4) recent passport-size photos (4.5 x 3.5 cm; front view) coloured with white background.

 - Philippine birth certificate issued on PSA security paper – plus 3 photocopies.

 NOTE: If the applicant was born abroad, “Philippine birth certificate” refers to the Report of Birth filed abroad.

 - Marriage Certificate (Only for female applicants using married surname)

 • If married in the Philippines, Marriage certificate printed on PSA security paper – plus 3 photocopies.

-- Certificate of Naturalization an official English translation will be required if written in a different language – original plus 3 photocopies.
+- Apostilled Certificate of Naturalization an official English translation will be required if written in a different language – original plus 3 photocopies.
 (In the absence of the certificate the applicant may submit an affidavit explaining the circumstances by which the foreign citizenship was acquired).